 Civil rights groups have contended that these provisions are in gross violation of even the bare minimum conception of individual privacy.

-It must be noted that Australia does not have a constitutionally protected rights to freedom of speech or even an enumerated Human Rights Charter within its Constitution framework.
-Other than Victoria and the Australian Capital Territory there is no state or territory which has even a human rights legislation in place.
-Even if the Commonwealth is found to be in violation of human rights, the Australian courts, unfortunately, could not provide for a remedy.
+It must be noted that Australia does not have constitutionally protected rights to freedom of speech or even an enumerated Human Rights Charter within its Constitution framework.
+Other than Victoria and the Australian Capital Territory there is no state or territory which has ensured a human rights legislation in place.
+If the Commonwealth is found to be in violation of human rights, the Australian courts, unfortunately, could not provide for a remedy.

 Australia has suffered much criticism world-wide for its human rights records, specifically in terms of its treatment of Aboriginal population.
-The United Nations through its 2011 introduced scheme of Universal Periodic Reviews has constantly reviewed and reprimanded the Australian state over its human rights record.
-In spite, the Australian government has always conducted itself for the rejection of any national human rights framework or concrete mechanism to guarantee them within its territory.
-It is one of the few jurisdictions in the first world countries, which does not recognizes its citizen’s right to privacy as a constitutional right.
+The United Nations, through its 2011 introduced scheme of Universal Periodic Reviews, has constantly reviewed and reprimanded the Australian state over its human rights record.
+In spite, the Australian government has always voiced itself for a rejection of any national human rights framework or any concrete alternative mechanism to guarantee them within its territory.
+It is one of the few jurisdictions in the first world countries, which does not recognize its citizens’ right to privacy as a constitutional right.

-Though it has recognized some degree of right to privacy of individuals with respect to the personal data collected by Government agencies and companies through the Privacy Act of 1988, but that so is very limited in scope.
-The data offered protection through this Act is limited to ‘collected data’ (by Government agencies or companies for providing services) and does not extend to the private intimate data of individuals.
+Though it has accorded statutory recognition by some degree to right to privacy of individuals with respect to their personal data collected by Government agencies and companies through the Privacy Act of 1988, but that so is very limited in scope.
+The data granted protection through this Act is limited to the ‘collected data’ (by Government agencies or companies for providing services) and does not extend to the private intimate data of individuals.
 But even with respect to such ‘collected data’ , the Australian Privacy Principles (APP) enshrined in the 1988 Act makes room for vast field of exemptions for disclosure of such information.
 Principle 3, 5 and 6 of the APP hold out that Enforcement agencies such as Police are exempted from the application of this Act.
 The Act therefore, does not offer protection to the individuals against the Australian state or the Enforcement authorities in criminal matters or investigation into criminal matters.

-With such asymmetry between the privacy of individuals against invasive powers mandated in the hand of state enforcement agencies, the Australian human rights record is bound to decline.
+With such asymmetry between the privacy of individuals against invasive powers mandated to the hands of state enforcement agencies, the Australian human rights record is bound to decline.
 The Australian citizens have taken to streets, protesting against such brute-forcing of state surveillance into their private lives.
-What shall unfold in Australia, is for the world to watch closely, for such a trend by one state often inspires others to follow, as well.
+What shall unfold in Australia, is for the world to watch closely, for such a development in one state often inspires a trend in others to follow as well.
 Traditionally surveillance has always been an industry operating in the mirth and voids of law.
-But this latest brandishing of Australian Parliament to sanction it as the supervening legal dictate against the human rights of its citizens, must be taken as a sign of concern for free people across the world.
+But the latest brandishing of Australian Parliament to sanction it as the supervening legal dictate against the human rights of its citizens, must be taken as a sign of concern for free people across the world.